 Additionally, SEO is huge for bringing your store to new eyes- another Etsy no-go.
 When you create your own online store with Selz, you can add multiple pages and a blog to the site free of charge.
 This means you can create content and pages that lead brand new users to your site through SEO and targeted advertising.
 Without this strategic inbound opportunity, you are essentially banking on how Etsy chooses to show your listings and how users are searching for products.

 In a nutshell, a store focused around digital downloads needs a combination of word-of-mouth, good marketing, and solid internal mechanisms to thrive.
-Control over brand, messaging and customers engagement is what leads businesses to thrive.
+Control over your brand, messaging and customer engagement is what leads businesses to thrive.
 Etsy makes the process of getting started simple, but from there you’re pretty much a small fish in a big, distracting pond.

 3. High Fees and Subtle Added Costs

 On the surface, Etsy seems very affordable- and starting out it is.
 Because there is no monthly fee for use, and just a small charge to list new projects, getting going on Etsy is incredibly cheap.
 Over time, though, Etsy’s fees can add up and take out significant chunks of your revenue.

 The big problem here, again, revolves around the difficulty of standing out in a crowded marketplace.
 In the example above, your store would be paying significantly more than the approximate cost of using a Selz Standard Annual plan without the benefit of a unique site, custom domain, abandoned cart emails, integrations with email marketing platforms, Google Analytics and more.

 Bonus: Copyright Infringement Issues